peering-manager/peering-manager/docs/models/peering/autonomoussystem.md

 ## In Peering Manager

 Inside Peering Manager, you create autonomous systems that you want to peer with.
-Your own ASN numbers must be provided by checking the `affiliated field`.
+Your own ASN numbers must be provided by checking the `affiliated` field.
 For each AS that you create, the following properties can be configured (n.b. some are optional):

 * `ASN`: unique autonomous system number of the entity.
 * `Name`: human-readable name attached to an AS.